honusz/Tonalite/README.md

 right before `exit 0`

-Remove the sd card and reinsert it into the RPIZW.
+Remove the sd card and reinsert it into the RPi.

-give the RPIZW about 90 seconds to start, and then check for wifi networks.
+give the RPi about 90 seconds to start, and then check for wifi networks.
 The `Tonalite` should show up.
 Connect to the network.

 `ssh pi@raspberrypi.local`

-### Back on the RPIZW
+### Back on the RPi

 `sudo nano /etc/rc.local`